nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Integration Test Classes

 The API uses several classes to support its features.
 They were organized within the already-present GDS class folder structure.
-A component view of the Integration Test API and its relationship to the Integration Tests and the GDS is shown in the diagram below.
+A component view of the integration test API and its relationship to the Integration Tests and the GDS is shown in the diagram below.
 For simplicity, the predicates library has been left out, but it can be used by Integration tests and is used by the Test API and Test History layers.
 ![Component View of the Test Framework](assets/TestFwComponentView.png)

 ## Important API Features

-### Specifying Search Scope (start, timeout)
+### Specifying Search Scope (start and timeout arguments)

-All searches in the Integration Test API can be configured to search part of the existing history (Current Search Scope) and/or part of the future history (Future Search Scope).
+All searches in the integration test API can be configured to search part of the existing history (Current Search Scope) and/or part of the future history (Future Search Scope).
 The API relies on two common variables to define the scope of what is searched: `start` and `timeout`.

 The `start` argument specifies the Current Search Scope in an existing history. `start` is used to choose the earliest item that the search will evaluate in a given history's ordering. `start` can be either an index in the history's ordering, a predicate, or a TimeType timestamp.
 Because the Test API's histories support re-ordering, the TimeType timestamp is the most reliable marker for `start`.
 A predicate can also be used to specify a `start`.
 For example, if the assert is only to begin after a certain EVR was received then an event_predicate instance could be used to find the first element to search.
 If `start` is not specified, see the particular API function to learn the default behavior.
 For convenience, the API includes a member variable, `NOW`, that will begin the search after all existing history when `NOW` is passed as the `start` argument.